Privacy Policy

 - Your avatar photo, if you upload one

-Sign in with Apple.
-We authenticate leaderboard accounts using Sign in with Apple.
-Apple issues us an opaque user identifier and, at your option, your name and email address (which may be Apple's privacy relay address).
+Sign in with Apple or Google.
+We authenticate leaderboard accounts using Sign in with Apple or Sign in with Google.
+The provider issues us an opaque user identifier and, at your option, your name and email address (with Apple, this may be Apple's privacy relay address).
 We handle authentication through our backend provider, Supabase.

 Avatar upload and storage.
 When you choose an avatar, the image is resized on your device to a 512×512 JPEG and uploaded to cloud file storage operated by Supabase.
 Avatar files are served from publicly accessible URLs; while these URLs are not published or indexed outside the app, they are not access-controlled and anyone who possesses a URL can view the image.